 So, how can you do both, and clear up your acne without putting your skin health at risk?
 Opt for safe topical treatments (i.e. not the sun).
 Dr. Robinson says an OTC medication containing benzoyl peroxide could help if you're dealing with red, angry bumps, or a topical with salicylic acid if the nature of your acne is more whiteheads and blackheads.
 Even simpler, consider adding a gentle exfoliating body wash to your shower routine.
 "Any clarifying cleanser that contains hydroxy acids could be helpful in treating pesky body acne," dermatologist Joshua Zeichner, MD, explains.
 "It will help remove excess oil and dead cells from the surface of the skin without drying it out."

 The second part of the equation requires choosing the right sunscreen, which is especially important if you've implemented any of the aforementioned treatments that could put your skin at greater risk of burning.
 For acne-prone skin, most derms will recommend an oil-free and non-comedogenic formula.
 "Two things can cause sunscreen-related breakouts: occlusion of the pores, and a sensitivity reaction to the UV-blocking ingredients," dermatologist Hadley King, MD, says.
 "Your best bet is to look for 'non-comedogenic' on the label and avoid all potential irritants like emollients, fragrances, and preservatives."

 To that end, Dr. Robinson's recommendation is a broad-spectrum, fragrance-free, water-resistant SPF 50 by Coola.
-Dr. King loves the cult-favourite Isdin formula, as well as brush-on powders, which are easy to swipe over your shoulders and chest without having to worry about leaving white residue on your bikini strings or coverup.
+Dr. King loves the cult-favorite Isdin Eryfotona Actinica formula, as well as brush-on powders, which are easy to swipe over your shoulders and chest without having to worry about leaving white residue on your bikini strings or coverup.